jbcodeforce/aws-messaging-samples/docs/index.md

 ## Problem

-The AWS MQ workshops contain a lot of information to get started with Amazon MQ.
+The Amazon MQ workshops contain a lot of very good information to get started with Amazon MQ.
 This repository addresses some of the specific subjects not covered in detail in those workshops: JMS programming model, clear separation between producer and consumer applications, different ActiveMQ release support, running locally with docker, failover testing.
-Addressing unit testing, integration test, reactive messaging and reactive programming.
+Addressing unit testing, integration test, reactive messaging and reactive programming with queueing systems.

 For the IaC, we use AWS CDK, with different stacks to be able to reuse common infrastructure like VPC, IAM roles, and an optional Cloud9 environment, and finally the broker configuration.